oddluck/limnoria-plugins/README.md

 Default value: `^ $title :: $type $widthx$height $file_size :: $view_count views :: $nsfw`

+Example output:

+    ^ You know what time it is? :: image/jpeg 500x667 63.3KiB :: 82,892 views :: safe for work

 Notes on the imgur handler:

 - You'll need a [register an application with imgur](https://api.imgur.com/oauth2/addclient)